“It is the beads that makes the buttocks to shake”

 The tradition has then expanded to the western Africa.
 According to some researchers, waist beads dated back to the Ancient Egypt as dancers wearing the beads were depicted on tomb walls.
 Since then, they’ve spread around the African continent.
 Waist beads range from being very simple to very elaborate.
 According to different tribes, they come in different sizes and materials.
 These materials can be glass, clay, pearls, sandalwood, and amber.
 For smoother-textured beads, ceramic and bamboo materials are used.
 Sometimes sweet smelling fragrances are rubbed on them for an aromatic touch, natural oils can also be rubbed on them so it can sink into the skin.

 Generally in Africa, waist beads are said to be worn by wives to entice their husbands.
-They represent Femininity.
 They symbolize love and passion.
 However, waist beads are also given to girls who have experienced their first menstrual period symbolizing a welcome to womanhood and sometimes given to babies as a gift when they are born.
 Each tribe, each African country posses their own symbol of waist beads.

 Fascinated by the tradition of African beads and their purpose.
 The western world have since adopted them fashionably, hence its worldwide popularity.
 They come in different shapes and sizes.
 However, they are not necessarily made of beads, they can come in elaborate chains or trinkets.